Grammatical gender

-In linguistics, grammatical gender system is a specific form of noun class system, where nouns are assigned with gender categories that are often not related to their real-world qualities.
-In languages with grammatical gender, most or all nouns inherently carry one value of the grammatical category called gender; the values present in a given language (of which there are usually two or three) are called the genders of that language.
+In linguistics, a grammatical gender system is a specific form of a noun class system, where nouns are assigned to gender categories that are often not related to the real-world qualities of the entities denoted by those nouns.
+In languages with grammatical gender, most or all nouns inherently carry one value of the grammatical category called gender.
+The values present in a given language, of which there are usually two or three, are called the genders of that language.
+Determiners, adjectives, and pronouns also change their form depending on the noun to which they refer.

-Whereas some authors use the term "grammatical gender" as a synonym of "noun class", others use different definitions for each; many authors prefer "noun classes" when none of the inflections in a language relate to sex.
-Gender systems are used in approximately one half of the world's languages.
-According to one definition: "Genders are classes of nouns reflected in the behaviour of associated words."
+According to one estimate, gender is used in approximately half of the world's languages.